DMLGuide/DMLGuide.github.io/examples/HRS.md

 We follow [Dobkin et al (2018)](https://www.aeaweb.org/articles?id=10.1257/aer.20161038) in estimating the causal effect of hospital admissions on out-of-pocket medical spendings.[^bhnote] This application is instructive in that it illustrates how DML can be used for difference-in-difference analyses.
 The analysis of Dobkin et al. (2018) was reconsidered by [Sun & Abraham (2021)](https://doi.org/10.1016/j.jeconom.2020.09.006) to showcast their proposed DiD estimator.

 [^bhnote]: The full data is available from the [OpenICPSR repository](https://www.openicpsr.org/openicpsr/project/116186/version/V1/view?path=/openicpsr/116186/fcr:versions/V1&type=project).
-We consider here the subset of the data that that was also considered by Sun Abraham.
+We consider here the subset of the data that that was also considered by Sun & Abraham (2021).

 The illustration here is a simplified version of the analysis presented in Section 5 of our review paper.
 For the full replication code, see our replication repository (Link to be added).